johnfraserss/ICS4U/Assignments/02 - Computer Science Topics/README.md

 the economy, _or_
 2. Investigate and explain an emerging technology

-Choose from _one_ of the following options: Embodied Avatars, Fabric-embedded screens, Computational Photography, Artificial Photosynthesis, Vertical Farming, Programmable Matter, Arcologies, Telepresence, Exocortex, Nanomedicine, Machine-augmented Cognition,
+Choose from _one_ of the following options: Embodied Avatars, Fabric-embedded screens, Computational Photography, Artificial Photosynthesis, Vertical Farming, Programmable Matter, Arcologies, Telepresence, Exocortex, Nanomedicine, Machine-augmented Cognition

 ####Collaborative Research
 Report on _one_ of the areas of collaborative research between computer science and other fields: CS with Biology, CS with Geology, CS with Health Informatics, CS with Sociology, CS with Art, or CS with Climatology